 At first glance, red wine and white wine grapes differ mainly in the color of the grape skin, which ranges from blue to black in red wine grapes.
 Even dark red white wine grapes can usually give no red wine.
 The pulp of the berries, however, is gray to white in most red wine grapes; especially bright with the grape varieties Blue Portuguese.
 Gamay.
 Pinot Noir and Pinot Meunier (Meunier).
 Such grapes can at Press an almost colorless grape result.
 This is used in the production of white wine from dark grapes Blanc de noirs used.
 The so-called Teinturiersorten (Dyer's trench), on the other hand, have red (dark) pulp, giving particularly dark red wines.
 These are preferably used for blending to give a faint color to dull reds.
 This is enough to already small amounts of around 5% (see below Cuvée ).

 At a wine review the color of the wine is not weighted too high because there are more important quality criteria.
 But it must be very clean and the wine free from residues and opacities his.
-The color depth plays a role, especially with red wines (the darker the more "beautiful").
+Color depth plays a role especially in red wines (the darker, the more "beautiful").
 In the bottle aging The color may be related to the color polymerization (Caking and precipitation of dyes) change greatly.
 As a rule, red wines become lighter over the years and then darker again, the white wines continuously darker.
 However, this is also of different criteria such as grape variety, vegetation course (see below), type of winemaking or the expansion, the shutter and storage dependent.

 Color names for red wines are blue red, claret (burgundy), blackberry red, fire red, garnet, cardinal red, carmine (carmine), cherry red, copper red, mahogany (reddish brown), ocher, opaque (opaque), orange, purple, robe. rose, ruby red, scarlet, black, tawny (tan), purple, brick-red and vermilion, for white wines amber, pale yellow, brown, yellowish brown, yellowish green, golden, golden yellow, greenish, straw yellow, white and lemon yellow.

 For color stabilization or color correction in winemaking, see beautiful (especially with the two paragraphs Gelatinschönung and color stabilization).